-Figure 2 presents the average submitted thresholds of each type in each treatment, as well as the corresponding theoretical predictions (the black squares).
-The top panel presents the average submitted threshold in payoff matrix 1, while the bottom panel presents the average submitted threshold in payoff matrix 2.
-From Figure 2, we can see that the average submitted threshold largely conforms with the theoretical prediction in payoff matrix 1.
+Figure 2 presents the average submitted thresholds of each type in each treatment, as well as the corresponding theoretical predictions (the empty squares and black dashes).
+The top panels present the average submitted threshold in payoff matrix 1, while the bottom panels present the average submitted threshold in payoff matrix 2.
+From Figure 2, we can see that the average submitted threshold largely conforms with the theoretical predictions in payoff matrix 1.
+In particular, with segregation institution, the segregation equilibrium fits the data better than the collocation equilibrium.
 However, in payoff matrix 2, high type thresholds are markedly higher, although theory predicts everyone should accept everyone else.
 The following result formally states this finding.

-RESULT 1 (Distribution of thresholds) The mode of the distribution coincides with the theoretical prediction for each type in payoff matrix 1 with no segregation institution.
+RESULT 1 (Distribution of thresholds) The mode of the distribution coincides with the theoretical prediction for five out of six types in payoff matrix 1 with no segregation institution.
 The mode coincides with the theoretical prediction for four out of six types in payoff matrix 1 with segregation institution.
 For payoff matrix 2, while the mode coincides with the theoretical prediction for types 1, 2 and 3, high type thresholds are much higher than the equilibrium prediction.

 SUPPORT: Table 3 presents the empirical distribution of submitted threshold by each type in each of the four treatments.
 In each panel, for a given type, each row reports the proportion of submitted threshold by that type.
-Boldfaced numbers are the mode of the distribution in each row, while shaded numbers represent equilibrium predictions.
+Boldfaced numbers are the mode of the distribution in each row, while shaded and framed numbers represent equilibrium predictions.

-Result 1 indicates that theory, as formulated in Hypotheses 1, predicts reasonably well in payoff matrix 1.
+Result 1 indicates that theory, as formulated in Hypotheses 1, predicts reasonably well in payoff matrix 1 with no segregation institution.
 The mode of distribution overlaps with the theoretical prediction for most types.
+It is interesting to note that when both segregation and collocation equilibria exist with segregation institution, the segregation rather than collocation equilibrium is selected.
 However, for payoff matrix 2, the results do not correspond as well to the theoretical predictions.
 What is striking about the submitted thresholds in payoff matrix 2 is that, even though theory predicts that everyone accepts everyone else, i.e., all submitted thresholds should equal one, high types try to segregate at the individual level by submitting much higher thresholds.